brettkrueger/multisite-rest-api/README.md

 ## Description ##

-This plugin provides several endpoints for creating, listing, updating, and delete WordPress multisites.
+This plugin provides several endpoints for creating, listing, updating, and deleting WordPress multisites.
 It aims to make headless WordPress multisite environments not only possible, but practical.

 ## Installation ##